 7. What is the No. 1 obstacle that is preventing me from achieving my goal?

 In football, your goal is to score a touchdown.
 Your obstacle is the other team.
-Professional sports teams study video footage of their opposing team in order to gain insight as to how to better overcome their obstacle.
+Professional sports teams study video footage of their opposing team to gain insight into how to overcome their obstacle better.
 What potential challenges or obstacles stand between you and your goal, and what can you do to overcome them?
-Practice overcoming the obstacles in advance and then perform better, as a sports team does, when the real game is on.
+Practice overcoming the obstacles in advance and perform better, as a sports team does, when the actual game is on.
 Everyone has to learn the hard way once in a while.
-We have all waited until the last day to finish an assignment and taken a bad grade for our poor planning.
-It’s okay to realize that sometimes the biggest obstacle is our own self-sabotage.
-Once you identify what your #1 obstacle is, you now can overcome it.
+We have all waited until the last day to finish an assignment and received lousy grades for our poor planning.
+It’s okay to realize that sometimes the biggest obstacle is our self-sabotage.
+Once you identify your #1 obstacle, you can now overcome it.

 8. What can I not change?

 Many people needlessly worry about things over which they have no control.
 The Serenity Prayer is a great reminder.
 We all know how it goes: God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.
 It is easy to dismiss such platitudes.
 Ponder the question again and take it to heart.
 Some unchangeable things can be related to the state of the world we live in.
-Other times it can be a parameter of business that is set in stone.
-Many times, it is the case of not being able to change something about yourself.
+Other times it can be a business parameter set in stone.
+Many times, it is the case of being unable to change something about yourself.
 One of the best practices is understanding the importance of self-care, taking inventory of your mental health, and discovering that it’s okay to be unapologetically you!
 It’s okay to forgive yourself for making an honest mistake.
 Sometimes the thing we think is our worst attribute is actually our superpower.
 Consider this statistic as reassurance that you are doing just fine.
-Researchers believe that autism may actually offer a rare gift.
-According to spectrumnews.com people with autism are about 500 times more likely than the general population to have a perfect singing pitch.
-Who would have thought that something as unchangeable as autism could actually open a door to the arts and music?
+Researchers believe that autism may offer a rare gift.
+According to spectrumnews.com, people with autism are about 500 times more likely than the general population to have a perfect singing pitch.
+Who would have thought that something as unchangeable as autism could open the door to the arts and music?